yc5424tl/news_mapper_web_app/README.md

 * The 'all' option should be solely used currently.

-### 3. Delete Foo
+### 3. Deleting Discussion Items
-* Buttons to Delete Comments, Queries, and Posts are not yet functional, although visible.
+* Buttons to Delete Comments, Queries, and Posts are not yet finished, and if used will crash the program!

 <hr>